 The idea is to match the heart cookie cutters to the corresponding hearts printed on the task cards.

 The task cards use up to four nesting cookie cutters, so your preschooler will have to not only find the right color to match but also the right size.
+This adds a little extra challenge for those who need it.

 This is more difficult if some of the sizes are missing from the task card because then the preschooler has less information to work with when deciding on which cookie cutter might be the correct size.